-On Saturday and Sunday, September 28-29, I will be participating in a local art show hosted by the Kirkfield and District Historical Society.
+Saturday and Sunday, September 28-29 I will be participating in a local art show hosted by the Kirkfield and District Historical Society (KDHS).
 Times are 1:00-4:00 pm both days.
-Everything I display will be for sale.
-Cash or cheque only please.
-Receipt available.
+Everything I have on display will be for sale – handprinted Christmas ornaments and artwork.
 I hope to see you there.

 Balancing Rock is a Nova Scotia coastal geological formation in DIgby County.
 It’s a must-see attraction for visitors to this area of Nova Scotia and is located on the St. Mary’s Bay side of Long Island at the tip of Digby Neck.
 It’s a 9-metre high columnar stack of basalt rock that appears to be balancing although it’s narrowly attached to its base.
 Only by viewing it from water’s edge can you see half of it is actually attached.
 It’s thought to have been like this thousands, if not millions, of years.
 There are many such basalt formations along the coast of St. Mary’s Bay.
 Water erosion has caused many to tumble.